oconnor0/BeaconRoad/CoreRules.md

     * Success: You *charm* the creature for one day.
     * Failure: You suffer *sickened* for one day.

-* Ice Dart
+* Frost Spear
     * Requires: WILL d4.
     * Cost: Action, Stress 3 (range 1, force 1, condition 1).
     * Attack: Utter/WILL! vs IRON.
     * Hit: (Utter)[d6] *glacial* damage, and target suffers *slowed*.

-* Plasmic Darts
+- Plasmic Darts
-    * Requires: WILL d4
+    - Requires: WILL d4.
-    * Cost: Action, Stress 3 (area 1, range 1, force 1)
+    - Cost: Act, Stress 3 (area 1, range 1, force 1)
-    * Effect: Make the following attack a number of times equal to your attacking Action Rating.
-    * Target: 1 enemy creature within 30'.
+    - Target: A number of enemy creatures equal to 1 + UTTER within 30'.
-    * Attack: (Action)/WILL! vs IRON.
-    * Hit: [d4] *plasmic* damage.
+    - Effect: [d4] *plasmic* damage.

 * Wolfbite
     * *A weapon begins to glow with cold energy.
 When used to attack, a spectral wolf's head lashes out and bites the target.*